Germany, France, Spain aim for fighter jet agreement next week

 Costing more than 100 billion euros ($120 billion), the development of the jet brings together Germany, France and Spain.

-Dassault Aviation (AVMD.PA), Airbus (AVMD.PA) and Indra (IDR.MC) are involved in the scheme to start replacing France's Rafale and German and Spanish Eurofighters from 2040.
+Dassault Aviation, Airbus and Indra are involved in the scheme to start replacing France’s Rafale and German and Spanish Eurofighters from 2040.

 Berlin’s defence ministry spokeswoman said there needed to be an adequate arrangement for the use of intellectual property rights in the jet which respected the interests of all participants in the project.